Vorticode/solarite/docs/index.md

 document.body.append(new MyComponent());
 ```

-If you do provide the outer tag, its name must exactly match the tag name passed to customElements.define().
+If you do wrap the components html in its tag, that tag name must exactly match the tag name passed to customElements.define().

 ### Loops